Home Research Publications Teaching Contact

 Meetings

-For current students who would like to arrange a meeting with me (personal tutees, UGT/PGT project students, SoCS PGR students, and/or students taking the modules in which I am a member of the delivery team), please select a meeting time using my meeting booking system: found here.
+For current students who would like to arrange a meeting with me (personal tutees, UGT/PGT project students, SEPS PGR students, and/or students taking the modules in which I am a member of the delivery team), please select a meeting time using my meeting booking system: found here.

 If any of these times are not suitable, then please just contact me by email or on MS Teams, and we can arrange another time if possible.
 Happy to meet either face-to-face or on MS Teams depending on your preference.